-This post will focus on ecommerce bookkeeping since it is the first step in building a reliable accounting system for your business.
-We'll look into the common challenges business owners face in bookkeeping and share some tips and practices to overcome them.
+This post will focus on e-commerce bookkeeping, the common challenges e-commerce business owners face, and some tips to overcome them.

-At the end of each accounting period, businesses tend to have unbalanced cash flow because they fail to keep tabs on their accounts receivable and payable.
-But there are still many factors that could affect your cash flow.
+At the end of each accounting period, businesses tend to have unbalanced cash flow because of various factors, including failure to keep tabs on their accounts receivable and payable.

 Here are simple tasks you can do to ensure your cash flow remains consistent: